anshumanv/crazy-canvas/README.md

 * Save your pattern by simply right clicking over the canvas.

 ### Todo
-* Add button to clear screen.
 * Add other overlap effects.
 * Add a color palette (random colours could be annoying for some users).
 * Add other brush effects in a button group.
-* Add some default text on initial screen like *"Click to draw"*.

 ### License
 MIT © [Anshuman Verma](https://github.com/Anshuman-Verma)